alexmolas/alexmolas.github.io/_posts/2022-05-09-feynman-restaurant-problem.md

 where $b_{M, N}$ is the ranking of the best restaurant you have tried during the first $M$ days.

-The only free parameter in our equation is $D$, so you want to find the value of $D$ where the expected profit is maximized.
+The only free parameter in our equation is $M$, so you want to find the value of $M$ where the expected profit is maximized.
 This is

 $$
 M^* =